 By Deanna Schultz and Sam Stern

-This report details findings of a 2011 study of high school juniors in the Anchorage area.
-After completing the WorkKeys assessment of college and career readiness indicators, students’ responses indicated a gap between perceived and demonstrated skills, but also a perception that the assessment could be a valuable college and career planning tool.
-This Research Brief identifies implications for policy and practice, and recommends that skills assessments such as WorkKeys be integrated into career development and college planning activities.
+This report analyzes the gap between how high school juniors perceive their readiness to pursue training in a chosen career path and the WorkKeys assessment of their knowledge and skills needed to pursue training in an area.
+The Research Brief identifies implications for policy and practice, and recommends that skills assessments such as WorkKeys be integrated into career development and college planning activities.

 - Alaska career pathways: A baseline analysis (pdf, 1.09MB)